MambesiDem/Sodoku-Generator/README.md

 # Sudoku Generator (Wave Function Collapse)

-This project is a Java implementation of a Sudoku board generator using the Wave Function Collapse (WFC) algorithm.
-It was developed as an academic exercise focusing on algorithms, concurrency, and efficient use of Java collections and streams.
+This project is a Java implementation of a **Sudoku board generator** using the **Wave Function Collapse (WFC)** algorithm.
+It was developed as an academic exercise focusing on algorithm design, correctness, concurrency, and effective use of Java collections and streams.

 ## Overview

-Generates valid 9×9 Sudoku solution grids
+- Generates valid 9×9 Sudoku **solution** grids

-Enforces all Sudoku rules (row, column, and block constraints)
+- Enforces all Sudoku rules (row, column, and 3×3 block constraints)

-Uses Wave Function Collapse to progressively reduce possibilities
+- Uses the Wave Function Collapse algorithm to reduce possibilities

-Displays generated boards and reports invalid placements
+- Detects invalid states and regenerates boards when necessary

 ## Core Classes

-SudokuGrid
+### SudokuGrid

-Represents a Sudoku board

-Stores final values (facts) for each cell
+- Represents a Sudoku board and its final values (facts)

-Provides methods to:
+- Provides methods to:

-Set, retrieve, and clear values
+  - Set, retrieve, and clear cell values

-Validate placements
+  - Validate value placement

-Detect row, column, and block conflicts (individually or combined)
+  - Detect row, column, and block conflicts
+- A placement may be invalid for multiple reasons at once

-SudokuGenerator
+### SudokuGenerator

-Implements the Wave Function Collapse algorithm
+- Implements the Wave Function Collapse algorithm

-Maintains possible values for each cell
+- Maintains possible values for each cell

-Selects cells with the lowest entropy (fewest possibilities)
+- Selects the cell with the lowest entropy (fewest possibilities)

-Randomly collapses possibilities into facts
+- Randomly collapses a possibility into a fact
+- Propagates constraints across rows, columns, and blocks

-Regenerates the board if an invalid state is reached
+- Restarts generation if an invalid state is reached

 ## Multithreaded Extension

-The generator was extended to:

-Produce 10,000 unique Sudoku boards
+- Generates **10,000 unique Sudoku boards**

-Use multiple threads to:
+- Uses multiple threads to:

-Generate boards
+  - Generate boards

-Check for uniqueness
+  - Check for uniqueness

-Save valid boards to disk
+  - Save boards to disk

-Treat boards as identical under:
+- Boards are considered identical under:

-Rotation (90°, 180°, 270°)
+  - Rotation (90°, 180°, 270°)

-Horizontal and vertical mirroring
+  - Horizontal and vertical mirroring
+  - Any combination of rotation and mirroring

-Save boards as numbered text files (0.txt, 1.txt, …)
+- Boards are saved as numbered text files (`0.txt`, `1.txt`, `2.txt`, ...)

 ## Technologies & Concepts

-Java
+- Java

-Java Collections Framework
+- Java Collections Framework

-Java Streams API
+- Java Streams API

-Multithreading & synchronization
+- Multithreading and synchronization

-Algorithm design and optimization
+- Algorithm design

-File I/O
+- File I/O